vdvishal/File-handling/README.md

 # File-handling

-A simple node app which copies files from one folder to another using streams.
+A simple node app which copy files from one folder to another using streams.